 Data collected from basal drains, the curtain drain and Pond D show a progressive, down-slope increase in the groundwater component of the flow.
 This is consistent with the hydrologic interpretation that water infiltrates through the slide material and daylights as springs near the toe of this unit.
 As Site 23 expands, the proportion of contact water in the flow increases, as demonstrated by the increase in the curtain drain dissolved load since 1995.
-While the amount of contact water has increased, its dissolved load has not increased over time.
+While the volume of contact water has increased, the dissolved load of the contact water has not increased over time.
 This is a positive result because it demonstrates that acid generation is not imminent.

 A dissolved load analysis based on calculated TDS was performed to determine the relative proportions of various source waters in downgradient waters.
-Based on this analysis, Pond D contains 12% contact water and approximately 80% of the D Pond flow is contributed by the curtain drain.
+Based on this analysis, Pond D contains 12% contact water, and approximately 80% of the D Pond flow is contributed by the curtain drain.